- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - Date range set for the period you want to forecast for.

-- Click More filters and filter by supplier, if required.
+- Click More filters and use the Include filter to filter by supplier, if required.

 - Click Search.